U.S. senators say social media letting algorithms 'run wild'

 Tristan Harris, co-founder and executive director of the Center for Humane Technology and a former Google design ethicist, said social media companies have too much power and use tools akin to slot machines to keep people engaged.

 “You have a supercomputer pointed at your brain,” Harris said.
 “It’s a race between Facebook’s voodoo doll, where you flick your finger and they predict what to show you next, and Google’s voodoo doll.”
+He said suggested social media had created a “digital Frankenstein that’s really hard to control.”